KonstantinZsky/telegram-bot-on-haskell/README.md

    - Bot can repeat message multiple times when answering.
 This is configured with the commands.
 2. Commands
    - `/help` - shows information about the bot.
 Message is set in config.
    - `/repeat` - calls keyboard to select the number of repeats in the response.
+It can be numbers from 1 to 5.
      - VK:

          <img src="readme%20images/Repeat_Telegram.jpg" width="500" >